Nov 10, 2023

-Before you remove a directory, you need to know the name of it.
-To discover files and directories, use the ls command, and to know the current directory you are in, use the pwd command.
+Before removing a directory, you must know its name.
+To discover files and directories, use the ls command.
+To know the current working directory, use the pwd command.

-The options you use together with these commands are also important to determine how they work.
+The options you use with these commands also determine how they work.
 Here’s a quick recap of rm command options:

 |Command and Option||Description|